himmAllRight/himmAllRight-source/content/post/shell-stuff-find-grep-sub.md

 ### Summary

 That's it.
 A small post for a very *simple* but **powerful** command line set.
 If you haven't used this team of commands before, give it a try sometime!
+Have fun!